bespokejs/generator-bespokeplugin/app/templates/README.md

 First, include both `bespoke.js` and `<%= pluginFullName %>.js` in your page.

-Then, simply include the plugin when initializing your presentation.
+Then, simply include the plugin when instantiating your presentation.

 ```js
 bespoke.horizontal.from('article', {